-- a. state of knowledge the developing knowledge of the virus itself and up-to-date government guidance at the time decisions are made. - b. seriousness of likely injury this will have to be assessed on a case by case basis.
+a. state of knowledge - the developing knowledge of th

+b. seriousness of likely injury - this will have to be assessed on a case by case basis.
 For example, if there has been a confirmed case in the school population.
-A proportionate risk assessment would also have to be taken to identify where the affected individual has been, with whom they had contact and areas they have used. - c.
-Cost and practicality of taking precautionary measures the school will have to adapt normal teaching and pastoral care where possible.
+A proportionate risk assessment would also have to be taken to identify where the affected individual has been, with whom they had contact and areas they have used.

+c.
+Cost and practicality of taking precautionary measures - the school will have to adapt normal teaching and pastoral care where possible.